 - 1. A multiphase output of 600 to 2000 Hz; - 2.
-High stability (with frequency control better than 0.1%); - 3.
-Low harmonic distortion (less than 2%); and - 4.
+High stability (with frequency control better than 0.1%);

+- 3. Low harmonic distortion (less than 2%); and - 4.
 An efficiency of greater than 80%.

-The items listed above either come into direct contact with the UF6 process gas or directly control the centrifuges and the passage of the gas from centrifuge to centrifuge and cascade to cascade.
+The items listed above either come into direct contact with the UF_6 process gas or directly control the centrifuges and the passage of the gas from centrifuge to centrifuge and cascade to cascade.

-Materials resistant to corrosion by UF6 include stainless steel, aluminium, aluminium alloys, nickel or alloys containing 60% or more nickel.
+Materials resistant to corrosion by UF_6 include stainless steel, aluminium, aluminium alloys, nickel or alloys containing 60% or more nickel.

 5.3.
-Especially designed or prepared assemblies and components for use in gaseous diffusion enrichment and pipelines.
+Especially designed or prepared assemblies and components for use in gaseous diffusion enrichment

+In the gaseous diffusion method of uranium isotope separation, the main technological assembly is a special porous gaseous diffusion barrier, heat exchanger for cooling the gas (which is heated by the process of compression), seal valves and control valves, and pipelines.
 Inasmuch as gaseous diffusion technology uses uranium hexafluoride (UF6), all equipment, pipeline and instrumentation surfaces (that come in contact with the gas) must be made of materials that remain stable in contact with UF6.
 A gaseous diffusion facility requires a number of these assemblies, so that quantities can provide an important indication of end use.